- Books, Literature, and Writing»

 “Jock, don't ever call me Jack!”
 He could feel the muscle in his face tighten up.

 Angela called him Jack.
 Angela knew it always bothered him, but that didn't matter to her.
 How he had learned to detest Angela.
 By the time his composure had returned to him, Jess had managed to slip away.
 He had not meant to let her slip past him until he had procured a date from her.
 He wanted to be with her again.
 Jessica was a beautiful woman.
 She was as beautiful as Angela Bondelli.
-Angela was half Italian and half demon with long black silky hair that ran the distance of her back and piercing blue eyes.
+Angela was half Italian and half demon with long black silky hair that ran the distance of her back and provocative brown eyes.
 Her mother had abruptly left her at his father's best friend and business associate front door and disappeared with equal mystery.
 Jock smiled when he imagine the uproar in the Smith family when that little bundle of dynamite ignited in that household.
 But in time they all learned to love her as she cast her spell on each member of the family.
 And that web extended into the Emerson family until it entangled itself around the head of Jock Emerson.

 “Damn!”
 The man swore aloud.
 “Why can't she quit invading my thoughts?
 Even all the way down here that temptress affects my thoughts.”
 He strove out the door, made his way to his black jaguar and pointed it in the direction of McCarthy Park.